bazelbuild/bazel/site/en/contribute/codebase.md

 invalidated when the definition of the repository they are in changes.
 Thus, `FileStateValue`s for an artifact in an external repository need to depend on their external repository.
 This is handled by `ExternalFilesHelper`.

-### Managed directories {:#managed-directories}

-Sometimes, external repositories need to modify files under the workspace root (such as a package manager that houses the downloaded packages in a subdirectory of the source tree).
-This is at odds with the assumption Bazel makes that source files are only modified by the user and not by itself and allows packages to refer to every directory under the workspace root.
-In order to make this kind of external repository work, Bazel does two things:

-1. Allows the user to specify subdirectories of the workspace Bazel is not allowed to reach into.
-They are listed in a file called `.bazelignore` and the functionality is implemented in `BlacklistedPackagePrefixesFunction`.
-2. We encode the mapping from the subdirectory of the workspace to the external repository it is handled by into `ManagedDirectoriesKnowledge` and handle `FileStateValue`s referring to them in the same way as those for regular external repositories.

 ### Repository mappings {:#repo-mappings}